1991 ITV franchise auctions: North of Scotland

 Grampian Television (headquarters pictured in 1984) faced unexpectedly strong competition.

 Grampian Television had held the North of Scotland franchise since 1961.
 Covering a large and sparsely populated area from headquarters in Aberdeen, it was expected to retain the franchise without difficulty.
 However, despite being one of the smallest and least profitable companies in the network, Grampian faced two challengers.

 C3 Caledonia was backed by the musician Donnie Munro.
 North of Scotland TV was a consortium led by Anne Duguid, a former Grampian announcer.
 Both challengers proposed to operate as publisher-broadcasters, commissioning independent production companies based predominantly outside the region, and planned to significantly expand programming in Scottish Gaelic.
 It was widely rumoured that Grampian had been outbid by both its rivals.

 Channel Islands

 Channel Television had held the Channel Islands franchise since 1962.
 By far the smallest ITV company, it faced an unexpected challenge from the CI3 Group, backed by the actor John Nettles, who lived on Jersey.
 The consortium included a number of former Channel TV employees and promised to expand news and regional programming.
 Before the result was announced, it was believed that Channel TV had been outbid by CI3.

+National teletext service

+ORACLE, owned by all the ITV companies except TV-am, had provided, on a non-franchise basis, the national teletext service on ITV since 1975 and Channel 4 and S4C from launch in 1982.
+Now awarded on a franchise basis, the teletext licence attracted five bidders (more than any other franchise): the incumbent ORACLE, Teletext Ltd (a consortium of Associated Newspapers, Philips and MediaVentures International), TV-am (through its TV-am Cable Television subsidiary), Update Teletext (a consortium including ITN, Anglia Television, Scottish Television and MAI) and a consortium led by Carlton and Intelfax.